hello/user-guide/content/troubleshoot/pairing-sense-ble.md

 Tap Continue, and the app will scan for your Sense, and then prompt you to pair.
 Press ‘Pair’ on the dialog to pair with your Sense.

 *Note: Bluetooth pairing is set up from within the Sense app -- not your device’s Bluetooth settings.
-Do not attempt to connect with Sense from inside of your device’s Settings.*
+Do not attempt to connect with Sense from inside of your device’s Settings*

 If you’re having trouble pairing with Sense over BLE: